Evolve Your Business

-So, are you running a healthy, profitable professional services organization (PSO)?
+So, are you running a healthy, profitable professional services organisation (PSO)?

-When the year is over, most of us will know after we settle the accounts and review our profits and losses.
+Most of us will know when the year or month is over after we settle the accounts and review our profits and losses.

 But while the P&L analysis is essential for any business, when you are in the people-powered professional services industry, there’s a specific set of KPIs you need to keep an eye on profitability throughout the year.

-This article gives the KPIs with the highest impact on your business finances that you need to run a successful – and profitable - professional services business or embedded PSO.
+This article provides the KPIs with the highest impact on your business finances, which you need to run a successful and profitable professional services business or embedded PSO.

 The 7 KPIs crucial to any PSO's finances

-Through working with hundreds of PSOs (professional services organizations), we have identified the most common 7 KPIs with the highest impact on your business finances.
+Working with hundreds of PSOs (professional services organisations), we have identified the most common 7 KPIs with the highest impact on your business finances.
+Time tracking is the foundation for any PSO's operational KPIs.

-While overall revenue and profit figures are undoubtedly relevant for any business, you won't find them in this list.
+While overall revenue and profit figures are undoubtedly relevant for any business, they are not included in this list.

 Instead, we have included operational KPIs with direct financial impact, as these are the nuts and bolts you can tweak to tune your bottom line.